 It is noteworthy that this is the most important stage when it comes to progressing with an organizational change.
 This phase will determine if stakeholders are on the same page or not.
 Having said that, given below are some additional measures using which leaders can successfully implement this step.

 - Conducting effective strategic analysis: Companies need to conduct an affirmative strategic analysis using relevant strategic analysis models like PESTLE analysis, Porter Five Forces Analysis, and so on to recognize the opportunities and threats.
-Using strategic analysis modes, change managers can highlight the threats and opportunities in a more persuasive way.

 - Formulating open communication strategies: Thereafter, to convey the sense of urgency built around threats and opportunities, change managers then need to plan effective communication strategies to communicate the details and information linked to the need for immediate action.